bsdimp/freebsd-git-docs/doc-cvt.md

 This section will cover a couple of common scenarios for migrating from using the FreeBSD subversion repo to the FreeBSD docs repo.
 The freebsd git conversion is still be beta status, so some minor things may change between this and going into production.

 Before you git started, you'll need a copy of git.
 Any git will do, though the latest ones are always recommeneded.
-Either build it from ports, or install it using pkg:
+Either build it from ports, or install it using pkg (though some folks might use `su` or `doas` instead of `sudo`):
 ```
 % sudo pkg install git
 ```